curityio/dynamic-user-routing/README.md

 ## NGROK Setup

 Map port 80 to your NGROK domain, similar to the following.\
-Do a search on this repo's files to replace the value with your own external facing URL for the reverse proxy:
+Do a search on this repo's files to replace `curity-garcher` with your own domain:

 ```yaml
 console_ui: false